(after Wallace Stevens)

 Can someone be dealt bad genes, bad DNA ‘cards’, bad blocks?
 Perhaps so— but then who dealt them?

-Objection: nobody dealt anything, it’s all by chance. —But what else is it to deal cards?
+Objection: nobody dealt anything, it’s all by chance. —But how else to deal cards?

 What is matter?
 What is the matter?
 Why are there bad cards?
 (Or for that matter bad apples?)

 Is this an inappropriate metaphor?
-How else describe fortune?
+How else describe life’s fortune?

-Of course, at any point, they can stop the poetic play and say: no, reality cannot be understood this way.
+Of course, at any point, the poetic play can be stopped and they say: no, reality cannot be understood this way.

 Or: that’s just a metaphor, not science or logic.

-But how could you lecture someone: don’t make things worse with your silly playing card analogy?
+But how could you lecture someone in such a fashion, saying: don’t make things worse with your silly playing card analogy?

 Did you ever try to convince someone they weren’t dealt a bad hand?